naga-sagarika/loopbackAuthentication/README.md

 # @loopback/example-todo

-This is the basic tutorial for getting started with Loopback 4!
+The basic tutorial is modified for learning purposes

 ## Overview